The 30-Something Hybrid Athlete: Balancing Kickboxing, Strength, and Running | HowToLive30

 One of the perks of living in Brevard County is our access to incredible outdoor training spots.
 Whether you’re running the 192 Causeway in Melbourne for hill training or hitting the beach trails in Satellite Beach, the environment is your gym.

-From a real estate perspective, we are seeing a massive trend in “Wellness Homes.”
+From a home-design perspective, we are seeing a massive trend in “Wellness Homes.”
 When looking for property in Brevard, I always advise clients to look for homes with dedicated garage space or “flex rooms” that can accommodate a heavy bag or a power rack.
 Not only does this save you $100/month in gym fees, but it also adds significant appeal when you go to sell your home later.

 Conclusion